Efficient Prime Paths Generation: Algorithms for test paths generation achieving different path-based coverage criteria

 \subsection{Simple Path Coverage}

-Simple Path Coverage requires test cases to cover all simple paths in a graph.
+Simple Path Coverage requires test paths to cover all simple paths in a graph.
 The algorithm \textsc{SimplePathCoverage}$(G, k)$ we propose is similar to Algorithm \ref{alg:SCCcoverage}; therefore, we do not provide its implementation.
-To design the test cases for this criterion, we use precisely the same strategy as in Section \ref{sub:SCC}, but there is no longer a need to use the $DoubleCycles$ parameter.
+To design the test paths for this criterion, we use precisely the same strategy as in Section \ref{sub:SCC}, but there is no longer a need to use the $DoubleCycles$ flag.
 The parameter $k$ works similarly to the case of simple cycles, accumulating non-extendable simple paths.